-Recommended Treatment, Rehabilitation & Supporting Equipment
+Recommended Treatment, Rehabilitation & Supporting Equipment for a Finger Fracture

 If you have symptoms of a fractured finger, your doctor will most likely obtain an X-ray to help determine if there is a fracture.
 Not all fractures show up accurately on a single X-ray, so it may be required to obtain multiple X-rays in different angles if the diagnosis isn’t clear.

 Examination of the injured finger is very helpful to guide treatment.
 An examination can help determine if there is a shortening or rotation of the digit as a result of the injury.
 An examination can also be helpful to ensure there is no tendon damage or other injury that could alter the treatment recommendations.

 If the fracture involves a joint, it is important to ensure that the joint surfaces line up well.
 On the X-ray, your doctor will examine the joints of the fingers, and make sure there is no irregularity of the joint surface.

 Secondly, it is very important to know if the fracture is stable or unstable.
 To determine the stability of a fracture, your doctor will look at the pattern of the break on an X-ray to predict if the fracture will tend to slip out of position over time or stay in a stable position.